Sophie Piper: The Fersen Murder

 After the deposition of Gustav IV Adolf of Sweden in 1809, the Fersen siblings were known supporters of the Gustavian Party, who wished for the son of the deposed monarch to be acknowledged as heir to the throne.
 Instead, Carl August, prince of Augustenburg, was chosen.
 Like her brother Axel, Sophie fell under false and unfounded suspicion of involvement in crown prince Karl August's death in 1810.
 Both Sophie and Axel were rumored to have poisoned August.
-They were pointed out in a satire named Räfvarne ('Foxes') as the poisoners of the crown prince, and were punished in the satire with death.
+They were identified in a satire named Räfvarne ('Foxes') as the poisoners of the crown prince, and were punished in the satire with death.

 Axel was killed in the street on 20 June 1810 by an angry mob while escorting the funeral possession of Carl August.
-This became known as the Fersen murder.
-Sophie was also subjected to persecution at this occasion, but she managed to escape.
+This became known as the Fersen Murder.
+Sophie was also subjected to persecution on this occasion, but she managed to escape.
 She was warned that she would be forced to share his fate, and she therefore left Stockholm the same night disguised as a maid and sought refuge at Rydboholm Castle.

 The day after, she was given permission by the king to be placed in safe custody at Vaxholm Castle.
-She demanded a court to investigate her involvement in the death of the crown prince.
-She remained at Vaxholm until November, when she was cleared from all charges.
-During the investigation, she received several proposals of marriage, one from Georg Carl von Döbeln: she did not accept, but it led to a correspondence between them.
+She demanded a court investigate her involvement in the death of the crown prince.
+She remained at Vaxholm until November 1810, when she was cleared from all charges.
+During the investigation, she received several proposals of marriage, including one from Georg Carl von Döbeln: she did not accept, but it led to a correspondence between them.
 Sophie was described as a charming beauty but was also feared for her ambition and sharp tongue.

-She lived out her final years retired to Löfstad Slott near Norrköping.
+She lived out her final years retired at Löfstad Castle near Norrköping.

 In fiction

-Sophie von Fersen, alongside the fictitious Johanna and Hedvig Elisabeth Charlotte of Holstein-Gottorp, is one of the three main characters in the novel trilogy Barnbruden (Child Bride) from 2013, Pottungen (Chamber pot child) from 2014, and Räfvhonan (She Fox) from 2015, by Anna Laestadius Larsson.
+Sophie von Fersen, alongside the fictitious Johanna and Hedvig Elisabeth Charlotte of Holstein-Gottorp, is one of the three main characters in the novel trilogy Barnbruden ('Child Bride') from 2013, Pottungen ('Chamber-pot child') from 2014, and Räfvhonan ('She Fox') from 2015, by Anna Laestadius Larsson.
+In the manga series The Rose of Versailles, Sophie makes an appearance in some chapters.